RakaDoank/react-native-ping-android/README.md

 #

 ## Android Emulator Limitations
 Depending on the environment, the emulator might not be able to support other protocols (such as ICMP, used for "ping").
 Currently, the emulator does not support IGMP or multicast.
-See [Local networking limitations](https://developer.android.com/studio/run/emulator-networking#networkinglimitations)
+See [Local networking limitations](https://developer.android.com/studio/run/emulator-networking#networkinglimitations).

 Instead, you can use Android physical device and run React Native app in it.

+## Personal note about iOS support
+I don't have any Mac devices😭